WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

 \subsection{Use Cases}

 The WeShap value proves valuable in several applications, elucidated in this section.

-\textbf{Identify Helpful/Harmful LFs:} One direct application of the WeShap value lies in discerning helpful or harmful LFs.
-A higher WeShap value signifies a greater contribution to the proxy pipeline, suggesting helpfulness, while a negative WeShap value implies potential harmfulness.
-These evaluations aid in filtering out detrimental LFs or optimizing resource allocation.
+\textbf{Identify Helpful/Harmful LFs:} Higher WeShap values indicate greater contributions to the proxy pipeline, suggesting helpfulness, while negative values imply potential harm.
+This aids in filtering out detrimental LFs and optimizing resource allocation.
 For instance, if LFs stem from multiple supervision sources, users can allocate more resources to the sources yielding the most beneficial LFs.

-\textbf{Enhance Downstream Model Accuracy:} Leveraging the WeShap value facilitates the refinement of LF outputs to enhance downstream model accuracy.
-Specifically, we can silence LF outputs with WeShap contribution scores below a threshold $\theta$.
-The revised LF outputs are:
+\textbf{Enhance Downstream Model Accuracy:} We can refine LF outputs by silencing those with WeShap contribution scores below a threshold $\theta$:

-The threshold $\theta$ is tuned to optimize the PWS pipeline accuracy on the validation set after revision.
-While it is intuitive to set $\theta=0$ , we empirically find that using a tuned threshold yields better performance in practice.
+The threshold $\theta$ is tuned to optimize the PWS pipeline accuracy on the validation set.

-\textbf{Understanding PWS Pipeline Behaviors:} The WeShap contribution scores enable the identification of LFs and training points with the highest or lowest contributions to a given validation instance.
-This capability aids in comprehending PWS pipeline behaviors and diagnosing mispredictions.
-It proves particularly useful when an LF is not directly active on the validation instance but influences nearby instances, thereby impacting the prediction.
-By manually inspecting influential LFs and training points, users can determine appropriate revisions, such as adjusting LFs or rectifying mislabeled points.
+\textbf{Understanding PWS Pipeline Behaviors:} WeShap scores identify LFs and training points with the highest or lowest contributions to validation instances, aiding in comprehending pipeline behaviors and diagnosing mispredictions.
+This is particularly useful when an LF indirectly influences predictions through nearby instances.